Common Google AdWords Mistakes to Avoid

 When a potential customer of Better Webpages does a Google search for the keyword phrase, “what’s the best way to create code-free websites” the user intent is at the informational stage.
 They are probably still searching for the best solution and aren’t ready to buy yet.

-Landing pages connected with this keyword should lead the user to a landing page that has more explanatory copy on it.
+post-click landing pages connected with this keyword should lead the user to a post-click landing page that has more explanatory copy on it.

 Not Using Correct Keyword Match Types